bmch/favourite-fonts/README.md

 ## Tech Stack

 The client front-end is made with React.
-The back-end was uses Express.
+The back-end is made with Express.

 ## See the application running